Algorithmic-Alignment-Lab/openTAMP-legacy/README.md

     1. Make sure you install openmpi for linux (for use with MuJoCo): `sudo apt install libopenmpi-dev`
     1. Download the correct MuJoCo binary for your OS from [here](https://mujoco.org/download).
 Be sure to use version 2.1.0 and not a higher version!
     1. Extract the downloaded `mujoco210` directory into `~/.mujoco/mujoco210`
+    1. Make sure to run the following (for future convenience, it's recommended to add this line to your `.bashrc` file) `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so`
 1. Clone the OpenTAMP repository from GitHub to a folder of your choice: `https://github.com/Algorithmic-Alignment-Lab/OpenTAMP.git`
 1. `cd` into the newly-installed library and run `poetry shell`, then `poetry install`
     1. Especially on ubuntu 20.04, you might first have to manually specify the path to python 3.7 via `poetry env use /usr/bin/python3.7`